JPCMarques/JPCMarques_Old.github.io/light-novels.md

 Here you can find all the light novels I'm currently working on.
 Their themes *can* vary wildly, so beware.

+Each light novel can be accompanied by an **Expanded Universe** section, where further details about the story's universe are given.

+If you wish to publish your writings here, you can contact me through the information present in the [About]({site.baseurl}/about/).

 <!--
 Each light novel will have it's own "World Building section", which will constantly be improved upon, which will define the rules under which each the novel's world operates.